US considers leaving smaller number of troops in Afghanistan

 “We have multiple options, that’s one of them,” he said.
 The U.S. currently has about 13,000 troops in Afghanistan.
 About 5,000 of them are doing counterterrorism missions.
 The remainder are part of a broader NATO mission to train, advise and assist the Afghan security forces.

+“The bottom line is that top military officials and civilian officials had known that the Afghanistan war has been unwinnable and have been misleading the American public for 20 years,” said Rep. Ro Khanna, D-Calif.
+He said the committee should hold hearings on the matter.

+Rep. Adam Smith, D-Wash., the committee chairman, said hearings would be appropriate.
+“I do think it’s something that we should take a look at, ” he said.

-Defense Secretary Mark Esper, who testified alongside Milley, told the committee that the U.S. military must remain focused on the counterterrorism mission even as efforts are made to negotiate a peace deal with the Taliban.
+Esper, who testified alongside Milley, told the committee that the U.S. military must remain focused on the counterterrorism mission even as efforts are made to negotiate a peace deal with the Taliban.

-“We have an important counter-terrorism mission in Afghanistan,” he said.
+“We have an important counterterrorism mission in Afghanistan,” he said.
 “That means we’ve got to make sure Afghanistan never becomes again a safe haven for terrorists that can strike the United States.”

 He said commanders have told him and Milley that the U.S. can reduce its presence in Afghanistan and still perform the counterterrorism mission.